cheat-sheets/writing-cheat-sheet/README.md

 22. **Hands down**.
 Without a doubt.
 23. **To be a weight off your shoulders**.
 To no longer be a source of worry or concern for you.
 24. **To push your luck**.
 To try to get too much of a reward, to be greedy, to want too much.

+### I Have a Bone to Pick with You!

+1. **Beats me**.
+I don't know.
+I have no idea.
+2. **To have something covered**.
+To be responsible for something, to handle something.
+3. **TO SLIP SOMEONE'S MIND**.
+To be forgotten by someone.
+4. **Look who's talking!** An expression of disbelief or irony meaning that someone is guilty of something he or she is blaming someone else for.
+5. **To not give a damn**.
+To not care.Note that some people consider the word "damn" to be harsh and impolite, so an alternate expression is to not give a darn.
+6. **To fly off the handle**.
+To become extremely agitated, excited, or angry.
+To react too strongly to a situation.
+7. **To make a mountain out of a molehill**.
+To exaggerate a situation, to turn a relatively minor situation into something much bigger or more important than it should be.
+8. **To have a bone to pick with someone**.
+To have a problem or complaint about someone.
+9. **To get something out in the open**.
+To air a complaint or a grievance, to discuss something openly.
+10. **Slacker**.
+A lazy or irresponsible person.
+This expression is related to the verb "to slack off."
+11. **To be eating someone**.
+To bother, aggravate, or frustrate someone over a period of time.
+12. **Bent out of shape**.
+Annoyed or bothered by something.
+Upset.
+Note that this expression suggests that the reason behind the emotion is insignificant or not worth being upset about.
+13. **To lighten up**.
+To take a more casual or relaxed attitude.
+To not be overly upset or angry about something.
+14. **To lean on**.
+To rely or count on, to be dependent on someone else instead of being self-sufficient.
+15. **To pick up someone's slack**.
+To compensate for someone else's shortcomings.
+16. **To pass the buck**.
+To put the blame or responsibility on someone else.
+17. **To hook someone up with something**.
+To arrange for someone to have something.
+To help someone obtain something or to give someone something.
+18. **To screw up**.
+To make mistakes, to perform poorly.
+19. **To give someone a bad name**.
+To give someone a bad reputation.
+20. **To work your tail off**.
+To work very hard.
+To put forth great effort.
+21. **To twiddle your thumbs**.
+To do nothing.
+Literally, to have your hands clasped and to move your thumbs in circles around each other.
+22. **Bull**.
+Nonsense.
+Something untrue or unbelievable.
+23. **To chat someone up**.
+To talk to someone, to show interest in someone by making conversation.
+24. **To lift a finger**.
+To offer help.
+To put forth effort to do some sort of physical work.
+25. **To look like a train wreck**.
+To be very messy or in terrible condition.
+To appear as if destroyed in some kind of accident.
+26. **To pitch in**.
+To assist, to share in a responsibility, such as housework or bill paying.
+27. **To get off your high horse**.
+To stop acting superior or self righteous.
+28. **To show someone up**.
+To try to appear better or more competent than other people.
+29. **Goody-goody**.
+An unflattering name for someone who behaves very well, is very responsible, and never gets into any kind of trouble.
+An expression that suggests that someone is afraid to do anything wrong.
+30. **To be at someone's throat**.
+To be fighting with someone.
+To be aggressively attacking someone.
+31. **To give something a rest**.
+To stop doing something, to pause or take a break from some kind of activity.

+### Like Pulling Teeth

+1. **Pain in the neck**.
+Annoying or bothersome.
+2. **Like pulling teeth**.Very difficult and tedious.
+3. **To get something squared away**.
+To tie up loose ends.
+To solve the various smaller problems of a larger troublesome situation.
+4. **To iron something out**.
+To fix a problem, to correct a mistake in a process.
+5. **To bite the bullet**.
+To accept a disagreeable solution for a difficult situation.
+6. **To flog a dead horse**.
+To do something that has no hope of succeeding or bringing about the desired result.
+Note that this idiom is often used with "beat" instead of "flog."
+7. **The same old story**.
+The same explanation for a situation given over and over again.
+8. **To give someone the runaround**.
+To avoid answering a question or giving someone help by treating them evasively or by misleading them.
+9. **To be in someone's shoes**.
+To be in someone else's position or situation.
+10. **To pull up**.
+To access a file or other information on a computer.
+11. **To have been down that road before**.
+To have experienced or tried something before, especially if it was not helpful or pleasant.
+12. **TO CALL THE SHOTS**.
+To make the important decisions.
+13. **At your wit's end**.
+Completely frustrated and confused about how to solve a problem.
+14. **To get on someone's case**.
+To aggressively bother or nag someone about something.
+15. **To be spinning your wheels**.
+To be putting forth an effort that is having no useful effect.
+To be working in vain.
+16. **To have a good mind to do something**.
+To be inclined to do something.
+To have a strong desire to do something.
+17. **To feed someone a line**.
+To tell someone something that is not genuine or truthful.
+To use a trite or clichéd expression instead of the truth.
+18. **To be beyond someone**.
+To be impossible to understand, to be completely unbelievable.
+19. **To have your hands tied**.
+To be unable to do anything to help a situation.
+20. **To be out of your mind**.
+To be crazy, to be unreasonable or irrational.
+This expression is very often used in response to someone who proposes something completely unreasonable.
+21. **To take something out on someone**.
+To direct anger or frustration about something at someone who is not responsible for it.
+22. **To have had it with something or someone**.
+To be fed up with.
+To not be able to handle anymore of a situation or person.
+23. **For crying out loud...** This expresses complete frustration about a situation.

+### Honey, There's Something on My Mind...

+1. **To get something off your chest**.
+To say something important that you've been thinking about a lot.
+2. **To be on your mind**.
+To be something you think a lot about.
+3. **To spring something on someone**.
+To give someone unexpected news with no preparation or warning.
+4. **To break up with someone**.
+To end a romantic relationship.
+5. **To dump someone**.
+To stop being in a romantic relationship with someone.
+6. **To come out of nowhere**.
+To seem to happen without any logical explanation or warning.
+7. **Couch potato**.
+A person who sits around and does very little physical activity, often just watching TV.
+8. **To be crazy about something**.
+To like something a lot.
+9. **To be in seventh heaven**.
+To feel wonderful, to be very happy.
+10. **To move on**.
+To begin something else, to stop focusing on one person or thing and to start to think about someone or something else.
+11. **To let yourself go**.
+To allow yourself to be in bad physical condition because of diet or lack of exercise.
+12. **To turn someone on**.
+To be a turn-on.
+To cause an attraction, usually physical.
+13. **To drive someone up the wall**.
+To annoy someone very much.
+14. **TO BRING SOMETHING UP**.
+To start to talk about something, to introduce a topic in conversation.
+15. **To get used to something**.
+To become accustomed to or familiar with something.
+Notice that this expression is similar to "to be used to something, "meaning to be accustomed to or familiar with something.
+16. **To grow out of something**.
+To become too old for something, to stop having an interest in something that used to be interesting.
+17. **To be the point**.
+To be the most important fact or consideration about a topic.
+18. **It figures**.
+This expression is used, often ironically, to mean that some outcome is logical, expected, or unavoidable.

 ## Phrasal Verbs